What's Going On With Lucid Group Stock? - Lucid Group (NASDAQ:LCID)

-Investor sentiment was dampened by a decision to lower its 2025 production forecast to a range of 18,000 to 20,000 vehicles.
-These factors, compounded by broader headwinds in the electric vehicle market amid the end of federal tax credits, have contributed to Lucid’s volatility in recent months.
+The flat trading on Tuesday suggests investors are cautiously weighing the promising long-term potential against the more immediate production challenges, leading to a pause in the stock’s recent upward trajectory.

-The stock’s recent recovery was partially fueled by a vote of confidence from Wall Street when Cantor Fitzgerald reiterated a Neutral rating but increased its price target to $20 per share, reflecting the post-split valuation.
+Technical Momentum: LCID closed Tuesday at $22.54, slightly below its 50-day moving average of $22.60, indicating a neutral trend.
+The stock has a recent high of $23.94, suggesting potential resistance at this level, while the low of $22.23 provides a nearby support point.
+The overall trend appears to be consolidating, with price action hovering around key moving averages.

-Benzinga Edge Rankings: According to Benzinga Edge stock rankings, Lucid currently has a Momentum score of 10.11.
+Benzinga Edge Rankings: According to Benzinga Edge rankings, LCID currently has a Momentum score of 13.02, while its short, medium and long-term price trends are all negative.

 How To Buy LCID Stock